 - No Bonds – You don’t need to make an upfront commitment on how many more months you will work at the same place, for the same manager, at the same salary.

 I don’t like to paint a very rosy picture of freelancing.
-There are 2 sides of every coin and freelancing is no different.
-Though the advantages of freelancing will always outweigh the disadvantages but it is good to know the disadvantages of freelancing as well.
+There are two sides to every coin, and freelancing is no different.
+Though the advantages of freelancing will always outweigh the disadvantages, it is good to know the weaknesses of freelancing as well.

-- With More Power Comes More Responsibility – Freelancing gives you the flexible to work at your own time, in your own choice of technology, from the comfort of your home.
-What it means is, you are responsible to make the right choice of time when you are most productivee, choose the right technology that isn’t too competitive and yet has a good source of clients.
+- With More Power Comes More Responsibility – Freelancing gives you the flexibility to work at your own time, in your personal choice of technology, from the comfort of your home.
+What it means is, you are responsible for making the right choice of time when you are most productive, choose the right technology that isn’t too competitive, and yet has a good source of clients.
 So with freelancing, you are on your own to manage them and come up with a matrix that works best for your style and niche of freelancing work.

 - More Disciplined – You need to be self-motivated to be a freelancer.
 There are no fixed working hours or when you want to be starting the day or when you want to be ending.
-The schedule can become when you want to start working and when you feel too tired to continue.
-I had many 16 hours working days for an elongated period of time because I wanted the money for buying a flat.
+The schedule can become when you want to start working, and when you feel too tired to continue.
+I had many 16 hours working days for an elongated period because I wanted the money to buy a flat.
 Over time I had to make a conscious effort to be more disciplined.

-- Become Workaholic – The more you work the more money you earn but often it works against you.
-You may be tempted to work more or work on weekends as well or carry a laptop on a vacation to make sure you don’t miss responding to emails.
+- Become Workaholic – The more you work, the more money you earn, but often it works against you.
+High temptation to work more or work on weekends as well or carry a laptop on vacation to make sure you don’t miss responding to emails.

-- Wear more than one HAT – Being a freelancer means that you control everything from profit and loss, computer maintenance, insurance, taxation etc. So you are not only a freelancer but also a finance manager, the admin guy the marketing manager at the same time.
-Freelancers should be mentally prepared for all those extra responsibilities.
+- Wear more than one HAT – Being a freelancer means that you control everything from profit and loss, computer maintenance, insurance, taxation, etc. So you are not only a freelancer but also a finance manager, the admin guy the marketing manager at the same time.
+Freelancers should prepare themselves for all those extra responsibilities.

-Major disadvantages about being a freelancer is because of working from home.
+The major disadvantages of being a freelancer are for working from home.